Neurology Mnemonics

 GABA vs. Glu: the excitatory vs. inhibitory transmitter in brain (eg

-When you Glue two things together, you add (+)
+in basal ganglia) When you Glue two things together, you add (+)

 those things together, therefore Glu is the excitatory one (+).